linode/docs/docs/development/nodejs/how-to-install-nodejs.md

 ## Making a Quick Decision (the tl:dr)

 Still not sure which installation method to use?
 Then [NVM](#node-version-manager) will probably be your best choice to start with.
-NVM faciliates easy installation and maintenance of Node.js and NPM, presents no naming issues with other software, and easily manages multple installations of Node.js that can test your application before you push a Node.js update into your production environment.
+NVM facilitates easy installation and maintenance of Node.js and NPM, presents no naming issues with other software, and easily manages multiple installations of Node.js that can test your application before you push a Node.js update into your production environment.